 Learn how to help people with social and personal problems, and make a real difference in your community.
 Get hands-on training in assessment, counselling, mental health, and addictions.
-Start your career in just 12 months, internship included.

 - Newcomers to Canada

-- Survivors of domestic abuse
+- Survivors of abuse

 Herzing Ottawa Community Services Worker Training Program

 Our Community Services Worker program features hands-on training and real work experience.
 Our instructors are social work professionals with years of experience supporting at-risk people.
-Employers trust the quality of our training and are quick to hire our graduates.

 - 12-month accelerated diploma program